metasmile/PropertyKit/README.md

 ## PropertyWatchable

 A protocol extension based on NSKeyValueObservation.
 It simply enables to let a class object become a type-safe keypath observable object.
 And unique observer identifier will be assigned to all observers automatically.
+That prevents especially duplicated callback calls and so it can let you atomically manage a bunch of flows between key-value flows and queues.

 - [x] Making an observable object with only protocol use.
 - [x] Swift property literal based keypath observation.
 - [x] Strictful type-guaranteed callback parameter support.
 - [x] Automatic unique identifier support.
 - [x] File-scoped observer removing support.
+- [ ] Queue-private atomic operation support.

 ### Usage